mt7-dev/android_device_huawei_mt7l09/README.md

 Updates
 -------
-- 2016/04/12 - A few weeks ago the kernel *3.10.86* sources shipped with betas B5** has been released.
+- 2016/04/12 - A few weeks ago the kernel *3.10.86* sources shipped with betas B5** have been released.
 I managed to compile the kernel with the CM13 but the phone doesn't boot the system and `logcat` is impossible.
 I'm investigating why this happens.

 - 2015/10/28 - This project is stuck because a **Board Support Package** for *Hisilicon Kirin 925* and *MaliT628* **IS MISSING**.
 Android's surfaceflinger needs patches to work with huawei gralloc and mali userspace binaries.
 I hope Huawei will soon release the sources needed.